chegodaevvl/text-analisys/README.md

-# text-analisys
+# Letters frequencies count
-Small tool to calculate letters frequency in a given file.
+Python tool (test task), which is allowed to count letters frequencies in a given text file.

+# Prerequisites
-File shold have a name: text.txt and located in the same folder as a main.py
+File shold have a name: `text.txt` and located in the same folder as a `main.py` file.